Waterpik Comparison: Waterpik Ultra vs Aquarius

 - The Waterpik Ultra gives us more value for money.

 In my book, however, the winner of the Waterpik Ultra vs Aquarius match is the Aquarius.
 It has more features and a better design, which excites me a bit more and makes it easier for me to use the product daily.
-This is why we chose the Waterpik Aquarius as the best countertop water flosser in our Best Water Flosser for 2017 buyers guide.
+This is why we chose the Waterpik Aquarius as the best countertop water flosser in our Best Water Flosser buyers guide.

 Yet, if you are simply looking for value for money the better choice for you is the Ultra.